dhardy/pippin/doc/partitioning.md

 Partitioning
 =======

-Starting point
+Introduction
 ---------

 A *partition* is defined from the API point of view: a subset of elements which are loaded and unloaded simultaneously.
+For ease of notation, the 'container' storing all data in an undivided repository is also considered a 'partition'.
-The partition-file relationship is
+The partition-file relationship is 1-many: a partition uses multiple files to store the history of its data.
-1-many: any particular state of the partition's history is fully encapsulated in a single file, but the full history may span multiple files.
-Any file will contain the entire state of some partition at some point in time, and likely multiple points in time via changesets and/or multiple snapshots.

-*Partitioning* of the repository into partitions is neither user-defined nor fixed.
-User-defined classifiers are used when designing new partitions in a user-defined order.
-A partition will be defined according to some range of allowable values from one or more classifiers.
-If insufficient classifiers are present to give desirable granularity of partitions, the library can do no more than warn of this.

-### When to partition

-The criteria for creating further partitions should be set by the user.
-Some use-cases might be happy with large data-sets which are slow to load and repartition but are still fast to read and fairly fast to write to; other cases might be happier with many small partitions which can be loaded or repartitioned nearly instantaneously.
+*Partitioning* of the repository into partitions is neither user-defined nor fixed for the lifespan of the repository, but the user does get a lot of control over how data is partitioned.

+When a partition is large, it may be split into multiple child partitions by (a) creating the "child" partitions and copying element data there, and (b) marking the original partition as closed.
+In theory, the reverse is also
+possible: moving data back to a "parent" partition and closing the children.
+These processes are known as *repartitioning*.

+Each partition is separate to the degree that it is not guaranteed to know the details of other partitions — it stores some details, but these may be obsolete.
+There is no *master index* and there is no requirement for such a thing.

+Each partition has a number and a *base-name* (the common path relative to the partition root and file-name prefix of all its files).

 Meta-data
 ---------------

 We can store some data about partitioning in the partitions themselves.
-For all known partitions:
+For all known partitions, we can store:

-*   classification data for the partition
+*   the classification data for the partition
-*   classification enumeration and/or partition number for element identifiers
+*   the "partition number"
-*   base-name of partition files on disk
+*   the base-name of partition files on disk
-*   status (whether closed or not)
+*   the status (whether still active or split into child partitions)

 This information may be out-of-date for some partitions, but provided we never *change* a partition but only sub-divide into *new* partitions, it's quite easy